NeonKazuha/Axios/README.md

 Axios is a PyTorch-based transformer model trained from scratch on a dataset containing subtitles from some Marvel Cinematic Universe (MCU) movies.
 The primary purpose of this project is to generate text in the style of MCU dialogues.

+## Live Demo

+Experience the Avengers Story Generator live at: [https://axiosav.streamlit.app/](https://axiosav.streamlit.app/)

 ## Features

 - **Transformer Model**: Trained from scratch using PyTorch.
 - **Text Generation**: Generates text based on input sequences, mimicking MCU-style dialogues.
-- **Streamlit Frontend**: A user-friendly interface to interact with the model and generate text.
+- **Streamlit Frontend**: A user-friendly web interface to interact with the model and generate text.
 - **MIT License**: This project is open-source and available under the MIT license.

+## Getting Started

+You can use the application directly through the [live demo](https://axiosav.streamlit.app/) or set it up locally by following the instructions below.

+### Prerequisites

+- Python 3.7 or higher
+- pip package manager

-## Installation
+### Local Installation

-To run this project locally, you'll need to have Python installed.
-Follow these steps:

 1. **Clone the Repository**:
     ```bash